rikgale/VRSCustomMarkers/README.md

 **Only** works on V3 VRS - which supports SVG aircraft markers.

 If you use HFDL into VRS then use MyMarker1HFDL.
-This colourises the markers based on squwak frequency used.
+This colourises the markers based on squwak frequency used when the frequency is set to squwak for HFDL.
 When used in conjunction with ADSB feeds you may get a few random coloured aircraft, but there is no way of differentiating by feed source.

 ## Installing